 “If I had a test in the afternoon,” Cruise told People Magazine, “I’d find kids at lunchtime who’d taken the test that morning and find out what it was like.”

-Whether to avoid going home, or to blow off steam, Tom Cruise got involved in as many after-school activities as possible.
+Whether to avoid going home, or to simply blow off steam, Tom Cruise got involved in as many after-school activities as possible.
 He played soccer, hockey, football, baseball, and more.

 But when graduation rolled around, Cruise chose not to attend the ceremony.
+He felt out of place — as if he cheated the educational system.

 Realizing he didn’t have a future in sports or education, he decided to give acting a real shot.
 So he moved out to New York City, taking auditions for any part he could find.

-But the dyslexia hadn’t just gone away.
-He needed to get creative and find ways to work around it if he wanted any kind of future as an actor.
+Once again, he needed to get creative and find ways to work around it if he wanted any kind of future as an actor.
 After all, reading scripts and memorizing lines is a huge part of the job.

 “When I auditioned for parts and was given a script to read cold, I’d get the director and producer to talk about the characters and the film,” Cruise said.